chiaercolani/Tensegrity_MATLAB_Objects/README.md

+# SuperBallBetweenWalls

+This fork of the original MATLAB framework aims at creating a simulation environment that will interface with a Python Reinforcement Learning algorithm.
+The ultimate objective of the RL algorithm is to allow SuperBall to crawl out of a hole.

+Four walls were added around SuperBall and the force interaction between the walls and the robot was modeled in MATLAB.

 # Tensegrity_MATLAB_Objects (MATLAB Tensegrity Dynamics Modeling and Simulation Framework)

 This MATLAB framework allows modeling and simulation of tensegrity dynamics, or the dynamics of a network of bars and strings.
 The dynamics of each bar are modeled as 2 point masses, one at each end of the bar.
 Collisions with a rigid ground are supported, but inter-bar collisions are not.
 The goal of this framework is to increase simulation fidelity compared to other tensegrity simulators such as NTRT.